Free Python Compilers, Interpreters and Implementations

 For those who need to write browser-based programs (client-side; that is, programs that run in your visitor's web browser itself) but don't want to use JavaScript, Skulpt may be your cup of tea.
 It allows you to write your programs in Python, place them as

-.pyfiles on your site, import them from your page, and let the Skulpt Python interpreter execute them.
+files on your site, import them from your page, and let the Skulpt Python interpreter execute them.
 The interpreter itself is written in JavaScript, and it is released under either the MIT or the PSFL v2 licence (probably at your option).- Jython

-Jython compiles your Python code to Java byte codes, allowing your Python program to run on any system that has a Java runtime installed.
+Jython compiles your Python code to Java bytecode, allowing your Python program to run on any system that has a Java runtime installed.
 It supports both static and dynamic compilation.
 Your Python code can also extend any Java classes.
 Since this Python implementation is itself written in Java, it runs on any platform supporting the Java virtual machine.

 - py2exe - Python to Windows EXE

 py2exe converts your Python programs to standalone Windows executables that can run without your users needing to install Python.
-Note that this is not a native code compiler - your code is still interpreted. py2exe merely provides all the necessary pieces so that when your end users double-click on your executable, the Python interpreter will start up to interpret your code. py2exe is released under the Mozilla Public License.
+Note that this is not a native code compiler; your code is still interpreted. py2exe merely provides all the necessary pieces so that when your end users double-click on your executable, the Python interpreter will start up to interpret your code. py2exe is released under the Mozilla Public License.

 - ActivePython